Usage¶

 From there, you execute commands to gradually build up your guitar tab.
 The

-full list of commands can be displayed by typing help<Enter>
+full list of commands can be displayed by typing help<Enter>.

-You can move backwards and forwards in the tab with the commands back
+You can move backwards and forwards in the tab with the commands back and

-, respectively.
+forward, respectively.
 These commands also accept numerical arguments to specify

 the number of places to move.
 After issuing one of these commands, a textual

-representation of the tab will be printed out, with a *
+representation of the tab will be printed out, with a * character on the

 final line indicating where in the tab you currently are.

-print
+print command.

-Chords are added with the command chord [list of fret numbers]
+Chords are added with the command chord [list of fret numbers].

 API¶